Kamal-XO/DL-Autoencoder/README.md

-A# DL- Convolutional Autoencoder for Image Denoising
+# DL- Convolutional Autoencoder for Image Denoising
 ## AIM
 To develop a convolutional autoencoder for image denoising application.